Do Pre-Trained Language Models Detect and Understand Semantic Underspecification? Ask the DUST!: Detecting Semantic Underspecification

 \section{Detecting Semantic Underspecification}

-We test whether LMs recognize that a sentence is more or less specified by explicitly asking them via a prompt.
+We test whether LMs recognize that a sentence is more or less specified by looking at the perplexity it assigns to a prompt comparing the degree of (under)specification of two embedded sentences.
 This task seeks to replicate the process of assessing human speakers' understanding of this phenomenon by asking them to provide a metalinguistic assessment.
+We use a perplexity-based approach, rather than evaluating the generative behavior of the models in response to a prompt, as there is growing evidence that prompt-based approaches are not suitable for this purpose \cite{hu-levy-2023-prompting}.
+For comparison, we include a preliminary experiment exploring model-generated responses in~\Cref{sec:MCQ_experiment}.